Team3128/3128-Odyssey/Common.md

 `--force` may be appended if required.

 ### Configuring Gradle Implementation
-In order for porjects in the main repository to acess files from the submodules, the directory must be included in the gradle proejct, and it must be configured as an implementation. <br>
+In order for projects in the main repository to access files from the submodules, the directory must be included in the gradle project, and it must be configured as an implementation. <br>

-Navigate to the `settings.gradle` file in the main proejct and append the following inclusion and project:
+Navigate to the `settings.gradle` file in the main project and append the following inclusion and project:
 ```
 include ':libs:3128-common'
 project(':libs:3128-common').projectDir = file('libs/3128-common')